nataliiakononenko/Single-Linked-List/README.md

 # SingleLinkedList
 Simple linked list in java.
-The program bases in classes “Node” and “SingleLinkedList”.
+The program's functionality bases in classes “Node” and “SingleLinkedList”.
 Program’s functions are implemented as methods in the “SingleLinkedList” class.
 Functions:
 1) delete the first element in the list;